Matias Ojala: Early career

-Career
+Club career

 On 27 August 2013, it was announced that Ojala had joined German Bundesliga side HSV on loan until summer 2014, with an option to buy.
 He was promoted to train with the first team for the first time in early October.

 On 7 November 2019, FC Inter Turku confirmed the signing of Ojala for the 2020 season on a deal until the end of 2021.

+On 22 December 2023, Ojala signed with fellow Veikkausliiga side IFK Mariehamn on a one-year deal.

+On 3 November 2024, Ojala returned to his hometown Oulu and signed a two-year deal with his former club AC Oulu.